When Mother’s Day is Hard: A Mother’s Day Prayer for You

-I can now say thanks be to God that our relationship is restored and I absolutely regret that I let it get to the point it was.
-All I can say is Thank You God for Grace!
+Thankfully, our relationship was restored and I regret that it got to the point it was.
+All I can say is thank you God for Grace!

-I have listed five below why Mother’s Day may not be a good memory and see if these speak to heart and soul.
-Maybe you or your mother has:
+I have listed five below why Mother’s Day may not be a good memory.
+See if these speak to heart and soul.
+Maybe your mother has:

 - Passed away and it brings up memories that make you both happy and sad.

-- Hooked on drugs or alcohol and doesn’t view you as an important part of their life.
+- Hooked on drugs or alcohol and don’t view you as an important part of their life.

-- Abandoned you and you have no idea who or where she is and you feel less than.
+- Abandoned you and you have no idea who or where she is and you feel less than others.

 - Gave you up for adoption so you could have a better life than the one you would now have.

 - Decided abortion was your only option and now you live with the shame of that decision.